I couldn’t count the amount of times I’ve been asked casually by friends and colleagues: “How much deposit do I need for a home loan?”

 Yes and no – it all depends on your circumstances.

-- Yes: if you’ve saved a deposit representing 20% or over of the cost of your property, you’ll be able to avoid LMI and will be seen as a lower-risk candidate for a home loan.
+- Yes: if you’ve saved a deposit representing 20% or over of the cost of your property, you’ll be able to avoid LMI and will potentially be seen as a lower-risk candidate for a home loan.

-- No: As long as you’re comfortable with the fact that you’ll need to purchase LMI, or you have the option open to you to pursue a Family Pledge or Guarantor Loan, a full 20% deposit may not be required, and you can still approach lenders with a view to buy when you’re ready.
+- No: As long as you’re comfortable with the fact that you’ll need to purchase LMI, or you have the option open to you to pursue a Family Pledge Loan, a full 20% deposit may not be required, and you can still approach lenders with a view to buy when you’re ready.
 It helps if you can see LMI as a ‘cost of doing business’ which will allow you to get a foothold on the property ladder sooner.

 Are there any other costs I should be aware of?